katherinesalazar/visuals/README.md

-# Visuals for Codeup Projects to have cleaner repositories
+# VisualsREpository for Codeup Projects to have cleaner repositories